swstl/pixiv-downloader/README.md

 ## Acknowledgments
 - Pixiv for providing the platform.
-- Selenium and Requests libraries for web automation and API handling.
+- Requests libraries for web automation and API handling.
+- PIL to store frames as gif.

 > **Disclaimer:** This tool is intended for personal use.